adrian154/blog/blogposts/tls.md

 </div>
 </div>

 The certificates themselves are serialized using a scheme called [Distinguished Encoding Rules](https://en.wikipedia.org/wiki/X.690#DER_encoding), or just DER.
-If you're familiar with Minecraft's [NBT](https://minecraft.fandom.com/wiki/NBT_format), DER is kinda like that, but crappier.
 DER is rather complicated, so this section doesn't aim to really explain its nuances; instead, it's meant to give you an idea of what's actually in a certificate and how it's stored.
+There's a lot of information in the certificate that isn't really necessary for understanding the TLS cryptosystem.
+Pay the most attention to the parts that associate the server's keypair with its identity (its domain name), as well as the parts proving the certificate's trustworthiness.

 Here's the first certificate, dissected:

 <div class="server packet">
 <div class="segment" data-hex="30820526" data-name="Certificate Header">

-A certificate contains the to-be-signed certificate and the actual signature.
+A certificate actually has two components: the to-be-signed certificate, and the actual signature.

 * `30`: datatype (sequence)
 * `82 05 26`: data length (1318 bytes)